TejasBN28/OpenFASOC/README.md

 # OpenFASOC
 OpenFASOC is focused on automating analog generation using  open-source tools.
 OpenFASOC converts user specification to GDSII with fully open-sourced tools.
 This project is led by a team of researchers at the University of Michigan.
-Fully Open-Source Autonomous SoC Synthesis using Customizable Cell-Based Synthesizable Analog Circuits.
-The FASoC Program is focused on developing a complete system-on-chip (SoC) synthesis tool from user specification to GDSII with fully open-sourced tools.
+Fully Open-Source Autonomous SoC Synthesis OpenFASOC uses Customizable Cell-Based approach to synthesize analog circuits.
+Basically, OpenFASoC Program is focused on developing a complete system-on-chip (SoC) synthesis tool from user specification to GDSII with fully open-sourced tools.

 # Table of contents
  - [1.
 Introduction](#1-Introduction)<br>